 Note: all BMPs specified in the ordinance, including registration and checklist, are required.
 You can see a video series on San Diego County Beekeeping Best Management Practices by visiting the University of California Cooperative Extension website.

 BEEKEEPER ONLINE COURSE

-First-year registrants with hives located in the unincorporated areas of San Diego County are required to complete the online course on beekeeping.
+First-year registrants with bee colonies located in the unincorporated areas of San Diego County are required to complete the online course on beekeeping.